frobertpixto/hand-drawn-shapes-dataset/README.md

 - Explain pipeline
 - Add requirements.txt for Notebooks
 - Show model to calculate Vertices for Rectangles and Triangles
 ---

+# Communication

+- If you want to contribute, submit a pull request.
+- If you found a bug, have suggestions or need help, please, open an issue.
+---
 by Francois Robert